Tahir-mulani/Tahir-mulani/README.md

 ## 👨‍💻 Profile Overview

-I am a passionate software developer with a basic knowledge in **web development** and **database management**.
-I enjoy building **efficient, user-friendly applications** and solving **complex problems through clean, structured code**.
-My skill set spans multiple technologies, and I am always eager to **learn, adapt, and grow** in the evolving tech landscape.
+A motivated **fresher software developer** with basic knowledge of **web development and database management**.
+Passionate about building efficient, user-friendly applications and eager to **learn new technologies** while growing as a **skilled professional** in the software industry.

 ---